 Potential Decline in Use of Force Incidents

 A study of the Rialto, California Police Department led by Police Chief William Farrar with assistance from researchers at Cambridge University found that shifts with cameras reduced the use of force incidents “by 2.5 times compared to the 12 months prior.”
 Questions still remain if the reduction resulted from officer behavior, citizen behavior or any number of variables that could affect the findings.
-Moreover, this study only represents a small sample and it may be too early to understand the cost or benefit of body-worn cameras.
+Moreover, this study only represents a small sample and it may be too early to understand the costs or benefits of body-worn cameras for police.

 Illinois has a tough new eavesdropping law, which allows police to record video but generally not audio.
 Members of the public can still record both audio and video of police officers, but an officer cannot audio-record citizens without a court order.
 The strict audio restrictions can present a challenge for Illinois police officers related to when and where audio recording component can be active.
 Video recording has its own set of issues such as: